MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 As with private distribution groups, testers receive emails notifying inviting them to test the app and when releases are available.
 To access the app, testers are required to sign in with their App Center account.

-Additionally, a **public download link** is under the distribution group name at the top of the distribution group page. **Anyone, including testers who aren't explicitly added to the distribution group, can access the release without signing in using the public download link**.
+Also, a **public download link** is under the distribution group name at the top of the distribution group page. **Anyone can access the release without signing in using the public download link**.

 ### Shared Distribution Groups
 Shared distribution groups are private or public distribution groups that are shared across multiple apps in a single organization.
 Shared distribution groups eliminate the need to replicate distribution groups across multiple apps.
 You can give a shared distribution group access to any combination of apps in your organization.